HMS Trident (1845): Propulsion

 She was originally intended to be fitted with a Maudslay side lever engine of 200 nominal horsepower, but received a Boulton, Watt & Co. two-cylinder oscillating steam engine with 70+3/4 in diameter cylinders and 5 ft stroke.
 The engine was rated at 350 nominal horsepower and propelled her at a maximum speed of 9.5 kn through a pair of paddle wheels.

 Armament

 Trident received a pair of 10-inch (85 cwt) guns and two (later four) 32-pounder gunnades.

 Service

 HMS Trident commissioned for the first time on 8 August 1846 for the Mediterranean.
 On 26 September 1849, she collided with HMS Dwarf in the Atlantic Ocean 60 nmi south east of the Old Head of Kinsale, County Cork.
 HMS Dwarf was severely damaged.
 Her crew were taken off by HMS Trident, which towed her in to Kinsale, County Cork.
 Between 1852 and 1861 she served on the South America Station and in the West Africa Squadron.
 On 11 December 1861 her commanding officer, Commander Beville Nicolas, was dismissed the service for cruelty after excessively punishing two boys for leave breaking at Gibraltar.
 She paid off at Woolwich on 20 December 1864.

 Fate

 Trident was broken up by Castle at Charlton in January 1866.

+Memorial

+There is a memorial in Southsea Portsmouth UK, for the 44 officers and men who died of yellow fever in Sierra Leone in 1859.